lucastemor/cfd-dicom/README.md

 For now, these are immeadiately following the `if __name__ == '__main__'` line.

+By default, these are specified to read the example data in `cfd-dicom/example_data/`

 **Scalars**
 1. **`mesh_path`** - path to `.h5` mesh containing `coordinates` and `topology`
 2. **`n_steps`*** - number of timesteps to sample.
 Will pick **uniformly** over all avaliable timesteps.
 E.g., if there are 1000 steps total and `n_steps = 100` every 10th step will be written to DICOM.
 Eventually, more intelligent sampling schemes could be used, like "bulllet time"